SchynsLab/medusa/docs/getting_started/citation.md

 > Lugaresi, C., Tang, J., Nash, H., McClanahan, C., Uboweja, E., Hays, M., ... & Grundmann, M. (2019).
 Mediapipe: A framework for building perception pipelines. *arXiv preprint arXiv:1906.08172*.

-### FAN

-> Bulat, A., & Tzimiropoulos, G. (2017).
-How far are we from solving the 2d & 3d face alignment problem?(and a dataset of 230,000 3d facial landmarks).
-In Proceedings of the IEEE International Conference on Computer Vision (pp. 1021-1030).

 ## Miscellaneous

 If you use [MNE-Python](https://mne.tools) to analyze data from Medusa, please cite it